-This Cookie is a third party cookie set by Google.
+This Cookie is set by Google.
 The information generated by the cookie about website usage will be transmitted to and stored by Google on servers outside of the UK.
 Google uses this information for the purpose of evaluating our website's usage, compiling reports on website activity for website operators and providing other services relating to website activity and internet usage.
 Google may also share this information with third parties where required to do so by law, or where such third parties process the information on Google's behalf.
 Google will not associate your IP address with any other data that they hold.

 This payment site uses two cookies that are essential for the running of the site.
 These are:

 - Site_Val, which is used to track the user's language e.g. Welsh;